-This April, Avantist will finally see the release of their first full-length album come to fruition through the help of Chicago based label No Trend Records.
+In April 2018, Avantist finally saw the release of their first full-length album come to fruition through the help of Chicago based label No Trend Records.
 Their self-titled LP is a record that is years in the making, with the process beginning in June 2014 and ending in June 2016.
 Electrical Audio Studios in Chicago is where the Avantist began their meticulous writing and recording process with album producer Andy Spillman.
 This process involved several different studios and talented engineers.
 They worked continuously and endlessly, the goal being to perfect and duplicate the electricity of their live performance.
 They brought along Adrian Terrazas-Gonzalez (saxophonist of The Mars Volta) to record onto two of their heaviest tracks, adding an element that pushes the music to dizzying heights.

 The album is 11 tracks that tells Avantist’s story and includes underlying themes of family, love, and loss.
 Packed with post-rock viciousness while simultaneously switching over to melodic harmonies with a hint of R&B, each track is unpredictable from start to finish.
 This record is the definition of Avantist.